-Of course some of you will have aircon, but many other either don’t want those bills… or can’t use aircon in case it exacerbates such health conditions as asthma.
+Of course some of you will have aircon, but many others either don’t want those bill or can’t use aircon in case it exacerbates such health conditions as asthma.

-So what can you do to keep cool in Spain?
+So what can you do to aid keeping cool in Spain?

 1. Use a fan

 There is a lot of talk at the moment which says not to use fans.
 Experts advise against the use of them in some cases and actually it makes sense.
 Unless you have a cleaner in your house 24 hours a day, dust will gather – and those fans just push it all around.
 This can be bad for people with breathing difficulties, but it can also give you dry eyes and skin.

 Saying that – you know your own health.
 So perhaps don’t use one while you sleep if prone to breathing difficulties… or just consider one for on your desk while working, or in your kitchen while cooking.

 We’ve just bought a small desktop fan that is powered by a USB port on the computer – it’s cheap, quiet, and works a treat!
 Click the Amazon links to nab one yourself.

 Then you have those Spanish fans that the ladies use.
 When we first moved to mainland Spain, I saw various British and Irish ladies using fans and to be honest, I thought they were getting themselves a little “bang at it”.
 Fast forward a fortnight or so and I too had bought one.
 It turned out that we’d moved to an area with several pig farms around – and the flies were awful!

 A handheld fan not only helps with the heat, but it also helps keep those pesky flies away from your face.
 I now have several Spanish fans, dotted around the house and in handbags in easy-to-reach places.
 I ate my words and can now humbly admit that they were not so “bang at it” after all!